mistergjones/tictactoe/README.md

 * Understood the rules of the game to determine how a winner is determined. i.e. It checks 8 combinations for a winner.
 * Re-used the pin-pad functionality from the BANK ATM exercise as part of the solution.
 * Spent a lot of time in determining how best to reset the game without doing a "reload".
 There doesn't seem to be an easy way.
+* Adding the computer player component required splitting up the large click handler function to accomodate the logic.

 ## Technologies